-From time to time an individual may notice behaviour or actions in others which leave then concerned.
+From time to time an individual may notice behaviour, statements, or actions in others which leave them concerned.
 These are behaviour or actions which fall short of a formal allegation of abuse.
 These tend to be behaviours which indicate that our Code of Conduct has not been met.
-Any such concerns can be dealt with as a low level concern.
-A low level concern for this purpose is any concern, no matter how small and even if no more than a 'nagging doubt', that an adult may have acted in a manner inconsistent with the school's Code of Conduct or simply - even if not linked to a particular act or omission - a sense of unease as to the adult's behaviour particularly towards or around children.
-A self-report also falls under our Low Level Concerns Policy and can be as described above.
+Any such concerns can be dealt with as a low-level concern.

+The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold for an allegation (see below).
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that: